Naturean/Jingle-MoreProjectors-Plugin/README.md

 ### Geometry

-- `Position` is the position of the projector, same with Jingle -> OBS.
+- `Position` is the position of the projector, same with Jingle -> OBS -> Position.
-- `Size` is the size of the projector, same with Jingle -> OBS.
+- `Size` is the size of the projector, same with Jingle -> OBS -> Size.

 ### Others

 - `Borderless` tells this plugin should this projector's window being borderless on found.
 - `Top projector when active` will top the projector when it is activated.
 - `Minimize projector when inactive` will minimize the projector when it is inactivated.
+- `Inactivate when different hotkeys are activated` will inactivate this projector when different hotkeys are activated.
+  - For example, assume that `G` is the hotkey of this projector, we call it `G-Projector`.
+Now if we have another `H-Projector`, when you press `H` to activate it, `G-Projector` will be inactivated.
+  - If you want to inactivate all projectors by pressing a hotkey, you can add an "empty projector".
+Name it any name that is different from the OBS scenes, and add a hotkey unused, then you can press it to inactivate all projectors.
+This is useful when you change resizing.
+For example, when changing thin bt to eye measuring, you set projectors on thin bt but no projector on eye measuring.
+To inactivate all projectors on thin bt, You can add an empty projector that has the same hotkeys as eye measuring.

 ## Report